 To establish a vision, an NOC must be very clear about the values it wants to protect and promote.
-Values, such as those that guide the Olympic Movement (friendship, respect, excellence), are the essence of an NOC's vision, working both as principles and as a framework that will inspire the formalisation of its objectives, and the implementation of its strategic plan.
-The perception of Olympic Values can vary by culture (see Chapter 2.5).
+Values, such as those that guide the Olympic Movement (friendship, respect, excellence), are the essence of an NOC's vision, working both as principles and as a framework that will inspire the formalisation of its objectives and the implementation of its strategic plan.
+The perception of Olympic values can vary by culture (see chapter 2.5).
 Fig. 10 shows the core values of the Olympic Movement, as tested in four cultures.
-There are three main values.
 Each of the value positions is described by four adjectives, giving a deeper understanding of that value.
 They are the essence of the NOC's vision.